-All students planning to travel internationally, please refer to our HLS International Travel information.
+All students planning to travel internationally, please refer to our HLS International Travel information page.
+There are three different Assumption of Risk forms for International travel (course, field trip and one for credit).

 If the F-1 or J-1 visa stamp in the student’s passport is not valid at the time of re-entry to the U.S., the student will need to apply for a new one at a U.S. embassy or consulate overseas (these visa stamps are not issued within the U.S.).
 Students must be able to prove their eligibility for a non-immigrant visa by submitting the appropriate visa documentation to a U.S. embassy or consulate outside the U.S. Consular officials expect to see evidence of ties with the home country, such as family, property, employment, bank accounts, etc. In some cases, a student may be required to have a brief interview with a consular officer.
 If the student fails to present sufficient evidence about his/her intention to return home, the consular officer may determine the student ineligible for a non-immigrant visa.
 If a student is denied a non-immigrant visa, he or she will be unable to return to the U.S.